MarkoKurtovic/Sitemap-generator/README.md

 Because online tools can't create sitemap.xml for SPA sites, I wrote a script that makes sitemap.xml from the database.

 ## Result
-You can check result of sitemap.xml generator used for this real estate website https://land-montenegro.com/ https://www.land-montenegro.com/sitemap.xml
+You can check result of sitemap.xml generator used for real estate website: https://www.land-montenegro.com/sitemap.xml

 ### Prerequisites